Vixx-X/ati-project/README.md

 ## Testing the application <a name="tests"></a>

-For testing we choose to use one of the most popular testing framework [Pytest][pytest] But we also like to before, run our prefer linter [Pylint][pylint], to catch up for simple errors, and improve our code quality.
+For testing we choose to use one of the most popular testing framework [Pytest][pytest].
+But we also like to before, run our prefer linter [Pylint][pylint], to catch up for simple errors, and improve our code quality.

 ### Run Pylint <a name="pylint-tests"></a>

-Runing pylint is as simple as
+Running pylint is as simple as
 ```bash
 run_pylint
 ```

 ### Unit and Integration tests with Pytest and Selenium <a name="selenium-tests"></a>

-Runing all tests is as simple as
+Running all tests is as simple as
 ```bash
 run_pytest
 ```